airdcpp-web/airdcpp-web.github.io/_docs/advanced/config-files.md

 ---
 layout: documentation
-title: Configuration file location
+title: Configuration directory location (Web Client)
-description: Configuration file location
+description: Configuration directory location
 category: Advanced
 order: 7.2
 ---

-# Configuration file location
+# Configuration directory location

-The application uses user-specific configuration files by default.
+The configuration directory location is customizable.

-Default configuration path:
+## Default configuration location
+### Portable builds

+As the installation is meant to be portable, also the config files are stored inside the application directory by default.
+The name of the configuration directory is `config`.

+### Standard installation

 `/home/<username>/.airdc++/`

 ## Using custom location

+### Portable builds

+Rename the file *dcppboot.xml* that is located next to the application binary to *dcppboot.xml.user* so that it won't be overwritten with the defaults when the application is being updated.
+You can then edit the file as needed.

+### Standard installation

-Put the file *dcppboot.xml* inside the directory *CMAKE_INSTALL_FULL_SYSCONFDIR/airdcpp/* (*/usr/local/etc/airdcpp/* by default).
+Put the file *dcppboot.xml* inside the directory *CMAKE_INSTALL_FULL_SYSCONFDIR/airdcpp/* (*/usr/local/etc/airdcpp/* by default for self-compiled builds).

 Example content of *dcppboot.xml*: